 Indiana Tech is committed to sustainability and environmental responsibility.
 The university’s Sustainability Council brings faculty, staff, and students together to consider programs, policies, and projects related to conservation of energy and other resources.
+In August 2017, Indiana Tech received the 3R Award for non-profits from the Allen County Solid Waste Management District for it’s waste reduction efforts.

 Our sustainability initiatives include: